Hannah Vandegrift Eldridge

 Language: German

-Research/Language Interests: 18th-21st century German literature and culture; lyric poetry; literature and philosophy; music and literature; meter, rhythm, and prosody; sound/text relations.
+Research/Language Interests: 18th-21st century German literature and culture; lyric poetry; Race in/and German literature and philosophy; music and literature; meter, rhythm, and prosody; sound/text relations.

-About: Hannah Vandegrift Eldridge is Associate Professor of German in the Department of German, Nordic, and Slavic at the University of Wisconsin-Madison.
-She works on German literature and culture from the 18th to 21st centuries, with a focus on lyric poetry, philosophy and literature, and the interactions between sound and text.
-Her first book, Lyric Orientations: Hölderlin, Rilke, and the Poetics of Community appeared in Cornell University Press’s Signale series in 2015, and she has published articles on Friedrich Hölderlin, Rainer Maria Rilke, Stanley Cavell, Paul Celan, Ludwig Wittgenstein, Durs Grünbein, Friedrich Gottlieb Klopstock, and Friedrich Nietzsche.
-She is currently working on a book project on metrical theory and practice in Klopstock, Nietszche, and Grünbein.
+About: Hannah Vandegrift Eldridge is Professor of German and Associate Chair in the Department of German, Nordic, and Slavic at the University of Wisconsin-Madison.
+She works on German literature and culture from the 18th to 21st centuries, with a focus on lyric poetry, race and literature, and the interactions between sound and text.
+Metrical Claims and Experience: Klopstock, Nietzsche, Grünbein appeared with Oxford University Press in 2022 and her first book, Lyric Orientations: Hölderlin, Rilke, and the Poetics of Community in Cornell University Press’s Signale series in 2015.
+She has published articles on Friedrich Hölderlin, Barbara Köhler, Rainer Maria Rilke, Stanley Cavell, Paul Celan, Ludwig Wittgenstein, Karoline von Günderrode, Friedrich Gottlieb Klopstock, and Friedrich Nietzsche.
+She is currently working on a book project on the co-constitution of modern theories of lyric poetry and modern theories of race.

 Education: